surma/surma.dev/content/things/compile-js.md

 want to get too much into the business pitch, but Shopify Functions boil down to Shopify running _your_ code on _their_ servers, tightly integrated with the rest of their business logic.
-This allows developers to deeply customize Shopify.
+This allows developers to deeply customize Shopify, even in performance-critical sections of the pipeline.
 In ecommerce, both security and performance are paramount, so WebAssembly - bringing predictable performance and a strong sandbox - makes sense as the fundamental piece of technology.
-This way third-party developer can inject arbitrary code written in theoretically any language, while Shopify can remain in control over how these code fragments are allowed to affect the rest of the system.
+A third-party developer can inject arbitrary code written in theoretically any language, while Shopify can remain in control over how these code fragments are allowed to affect the rest of the system.
 Shopify accepts any [WASI]-compatible Wasm module with a maximum module size of 250KB.

 At the time of writing, all WebAssembly extension points Shopify offers to have a “JSON in, JSON out” architecture.
 Being a web developer, I was craving